 Sample teaching assignments focusing on two of the Amoretti are supplied, including an audio file.
 Longer essays are included that focus on the Desmond rebellion, the Munster plantation and its destruction, Kilcolman’s settlement history, building functions, roads, rivers, and “Spenser and Raleigh.“ Maps include archaeological data and modern renderings of Spenser’s immediate area, as well as an interactive plantation map from Spenser’s period.
 We provide historic views of the castle as well as a photo gallery of the Kilcolman ruins as they currently stand.

 The heart of the website is the 3-D castle recreation, a labor of many hands and years in the University Multimedia Center at ECU.
 Visitors can pick it apart, explore it, and discover its many individual objects.
 Most of the objects are linked to Spenser’s literary works.
-A gallery of stills of the recreated castle is provided, as are interactive diagrams and animated fly-throughs.
+A gallery of stills of the recreated castle is provided, as are interactive diagrams, animated fly-throughs and a sample tour in Virtual Reality.
 Visitors are also encouraged to explore the “Resources“ section of this website.
 It includes indices to the website (including references to Spenser's works) and links to other digital sites, including Spenser Online, the home of the International Spenser Society and The Spenser Review.

 Our hope is to encourage further discussion and research into Spenser’s life and work in Ireland, as well as to highlight Spenser’s situation in the center of the Munster Plantation: hence our title, Centering Spenser.
 Last but not least, we hope to raise awareness of medieval and early modern Irish culture outside of Spenser, beginning with the tower house that he moved into and added onto but did not build himself.